wm-Githuber/AFCF3D-Net/README.md

 password：ntjw

 # Licence
-The code is released for non-commercial and reseach purposes only.
+The code is released for non-commercial and research purposes only.
 For commercial purposes, please contact the authors.